Sahil-k1509/sum_of_palindromes/README.md

 5) Additionals:
       - test.py: it imports the naive and research algorithm code and runs for n=1 to 1000 and plots the time taken by both codes.
 After seeing the comparision images, it is                         obvious that our algorithm is much more efficient than the brute force approach.
       - research paper.pdf : It is the research paper based on which the whole code is written

-requirements: For test.py, You would want to install matplotlib but as it plots the graph for runtime vs n.
-But there are no requirements to run algorithm